-If circumstances dictate that you need to walk straight into your own place soon after arrival, consider a buyers agent.
+If circumstances dictate that you need to walk straight into your own place soon after arrival, consider a buyer’s agent.
 Their mission is to get you a good deal on a matching property for either a fixed fee or a percentage of the purchase price.
-Choose wisely: your future is in their hands (here is a good guide to the right questions to ask).
+Choose wisely: your future is in their hands.

 Start with a list

-Most of us have a fantasy home in our heads, but it will save time if you get realistic before your property hunt begins.
-Make a list of which features are essential and which are desirable, so you can immediately exclude a property missing even one essential whilst keeping a hopeful eye out for ones with a clutch of desirables.
+Most of us have a fantasy home in our heads, but it will save time if you’re realistic before your property hunt begins.
+Make a list of which features are essential and which are desirable, so you can immediately exclude a property missing an essential whilst keeping a hopeful eye out for ones with a clutch of desirables.
 Your essentials should include the minimum number of bedrooms, parking or access to transport, as well as a maximum price of course.
 Garden space may or may not be essential depending on your lifestyle.